 Today, more than ever before, firms need to be investing in Project Management training.
 There is a clear need within the industry to invest in project management training as well as developing your own project management standards and processes.
-It’s an investment that will impact project performance and most likely your bottom line.
+It’s an investment that will impact project performance and, most likely, your bottom line.
 The 2018 Deltek AE Clarity report indicates that only 47% of firms are using a formal project management process for 75% or more of their projects.
 39% of the firms responding report that less than one-quarter of their project leaders have had formal project management training.

-In this first of a three-part blog series, we will review the People component of developing and engaging your Project Management team for excellence in performance and optimal success in project delivery.
+In this first of three-part blog series, we will review the People component of developing and engaging your Project Management team for excellence in performance and optimal success in project delivery.

 1. Develop a Formal and Documented Description of the Project Manager Role(s) Within Your Firm.

-Whether it’s internal or a new hire, the first step in finding the right people is to develop a formal, documented description of what the role as a Project Manager would look like within your firm.
+Whether it’s internal or a new hire, the first step in finding the right people is to develop a formal, documented description of what the role of a Project Manager would look like within your firm.
 This description should include responsibilities, education and experience requirements, technical competencies, and leadership competencies.
 Also, it should consist of a general overview or “mission” statement such as this one:

 “Project manager is responsible for the direction, coordination, implementation, executive, control, and completion of projects while remaining aligned with strategy, commitments, and goals of the organization.”

-Keep in mind that you may require more than one defined role, for example, your firm may have both Project Managers and Senior Project Managers.
+Keep in mind that you may require more than one defined role; for example, your firm may have both Project Managers and Senior Project Managers.

 2. Define the Path Within Your Organization to Become a Project Manager.